wessberg/fovea-wordpress-landing-test/README.md

 A clickable mockup is also live at [https://www.itu.dk/people/frra/fovea-clickable](https://www.itu.dk/people/frra/fovea-clickable)

+## Description

+Fovea is an Ahead-Of-Time compiled UI library that is currently under construction.
+This theme has been written as part of a course on the IT-University of Copenhagen in 2017.

 ## Disclaimer

 This theme is meant as a showcase of modern web technologies such as: